noyhrynban/NoNeedforCrabs-macOS/README.md

-# No Need For Crabs - macOS
+# No Need for Crabs - macOS
 A simple crab screen saver for macOS.

 [Download Latest](https://github.com/noyhrynban/no-need-for-crabs-macos/releases/latest/download/No.Need.For.Crabs.zip)